wpmovielibrary/wpmovielibrary/readme.txt

 == Description ==

 The best way to manage your personnal movie library.
-Handle collections of movies, automatically fetch metadata, images and posters, create collections by mass importing lists of movie titles…
+Handle collections of movies, automatically fetch metadata, images and posters, create collections by mass importing lists of movie titles… [Demo: See what it looks like!](http://demo.wpmovielibrary.com/)

 = Simple yet powerfull =
 WPMovieLibrary uses WordPress simple but efficient techniques to provide you a really simple tool to change your classic WordPress Blog to an extended management software for your movie collection.